cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemasAnalizer.md

 	})
 ```
 ### Real Example Case
-The next JSON Schema define the official specification for the Alert data model, this JSON schema is in the [dataModels](https://github.com/smartsdk/dataModels) repository of the SmartSDK account in Github), in this [link](https://github.com/smartsdk/dataModels/blob/master/Alert/schema.json).
+The next JSON Schema defines the official specification for the Alert data model, this JSON schema is in the [dataModels](https://github.com/smartsdk/dataModels) repository of the SmartSDK account in Github, in this [link](https://github.com/smartsdk/dataModels/blob/master/Alert/schema.json).
 ```json
 {
 	"$schema": "http://json-schema.org/schema#",